zhigao2017/PSSSD/README.md

 # PSSSD
 This repository is the implementation of the TNNLS 2019 paper "A Robust Distance Measure for Similarity-based classification on the SPD Manifold"

+We provide a example of our method on the Eth-80 object reccognition dataset.

 We train the model by running the matlab code
 ```
 train.m